 There are two exceptions under the ACA to keep in mind for paid interns: seasonal employees, and employees who work less than 30 hours per week.

 If your company hires interns during the summer season only, for example, such employees may fall under the seasonal employee exception, which generally permits employers to exclude certain categories of employees who work at the same time each year and for less than six months.

 Additionally, if your paid interns work less than 30 hours per week, you may be able to exclude them from group health insurance coverage as part-time employees.
 Furthermore, a paid intern who will work for your company for no more than 90 days may not be eligible for group health insurance coverage, depending on how the applicable plan documents define the initial waiting period.

 Related Article: A Simple Guide to Exempt vs Non-Exempt Employees Under the FLSA

-Now, when it comes to classifying your intern, they will likely be classified as non-exempt hourly employees.
-This is because they’re not managing people, and their title implies that they’re not exercising “independent judgment with respect to matters of significance” in the workplace.
-You can see the Department of Labor website for more detail on those exemptions.
+Now, when it comes to classifying your paid intern, they will likely be classified as non-exempt hourly employees.
+This is, in part, because they’re likely not managing people, and their title implies that they’re not exercising “independent judgment with respect to matters of significance” in the workplace.
+You can see the Department of Labor website for more detail on potential exemptions.

 Most interns must be paid at least the applicable minimum wage for all hours worked.
 Under very limited circumstances, a company may participate in an unpaid educational internship program.
 You should make sure you understand applicable federal and state laws, and consult with your legal counsel before rolling out an unpaid internship program.

 Employers sometimes think of stipends when it comes to interns, and want to provide a weekly stipend rather than regular wages.
-This arrangement would generally not work.
-If your company is participating in an unpaid educational internship program, however, you may be able to provide an expense reimbursement stipend under limited circumstances, including the following:
+This arrangement only works in limited circumstances.
+If your company is participating in an unpaid educational internship program, you may be able to provide an expense reimbursement stipend under limited circumstances, including the following: